 Note: Dilute solutions of Act D are very sensitive to light.
 In solution, Act D tends to adsorb to plastic and glass.
 For these reasons, unused dilute solution should be discarded and not stored for further use.
 However, frozen aliquots of a concentrated stock solution (5 ug/ul) in DMSO are expected to be stable for quite some time (6 months) at -20oC.

-Note: Our 2016 Act D stock solution was made at the wrong stock concentration.
-It was make at 3.77 ug/ul so until we make new Act D stock solutions at the correct 5 ug/ul), use 3.77 ug/ul in calculation to make dilute Act D. For example, if we need 50 ul of 0.1 ug/ul Act D, here is the calculation:

-(50 ul)*(0.1 ug/ul) = v2*(3.77 ug/ul).
-Therefore v2 equals 1.33 ul of 3.77 ug/ul stock.
-The volume of water is 50 ul – 1.33 ul, which is 48.67 ul.
+Note:

+Vstock = ((0.1ug/ul)/(5ug/ul)) x Vdilution

+Vwater = Vdilution - Vstock

 Note: leave enzymes in freezer until last minute.